LambdaLabsML/diffusion-from-scratch/chapters/01-forward-process/README.md

 So far, we've only shown how to progress through the forward process one step at a time.
 But what if we want to get an image with noise at a specific timestep?
 If we have to go through all the intermediate steps, it would be very inefficient.
 When we begin training, we'll need to generate many samples at arbitrary timesteps for our training data.

+One nice quality of the Gaussian distribution is that the sum of two Gaussian random variables is also Gaussian.
+Since at each step, we sample some noise from a Gaussian distribution, there's a Gaussian distribution that we can sample directly for step $t$.

 In the paper, they use the following trick.
 Given our previous definition of $\alpha_t$ and $\beta_t$:

 $$